DavidBuchanan314/rabbit_r1_boot_notes/README.md

 # Boot Stages Overview

 Boot starts in `brom`, which is baked into the CPU silicon.
-The CPU starts in a 32-bit mode (TODO: what's the precise mode?).
+The CPU starts in AArch32 mode.

 The next stage is the Preloader, which is stored in the `boot0` partition of eMMC (not to be confused with the `boot` GPT partition).

 Preloader is loaded into memory at offset `0x200f10`, with entrypoint at `0x201000`.
-The CPU is still in a 32-bit mode here.
+The CPU is still in AArch32 mode here.

 The Preloader's stack spans from `0x200000` to `0x200c00`.

-The Preloader is responsible for showing the initial boot logo, charging animations, etc. (logo image data is stored in the `logo` GPT partition)
+The Preloader is responsible for showing the initial boot logo, charging animations, etc. (logo image data is stored in the `logo` GPT partition).

+The Preloader loads cached DRAM calibration data from the `boot_para` GPT partition.

+The Preloader loads the `lk`, `tee` (ATF), and `gz` GPT partitions into memory, and verifies their signatures.

 # References